kumahq/kuma-website/docs/docs/1.0.0/policies/traffic-trace.md

 :::
 ::::

-We can also specify a `defaultBackend` property that will be used if any `TrafficTrace` resource doesn't explictly specify a tracing backend.
+We can also specify a `defaultBackend` property that will be used if any `TrafficTrace` resource doesn't explicitly specify a tracing backend.

 ## Add a TrafficTrace resource